How to build a community and drive lead generation

 Only a sample of the content should be available to the general public outside the community.
-By gating the content we can show a non-registered viewer the first few minutes of the content, and then request an email, name, and ask a profiling question (Net worth, interests, etc.) in the video stream, before the user can view the rest of the content.
+By gating the content we can show a non-registered viewer the first few minutes of the content, then request an email and name, and ask a profiling question (Net worth, interests, etc.) in the video stream before the user can view the rest of the content.

 Knowledge of what content is being consumed allows the bank to target the prospects with valuable content that will hit its mark.

 6. Lead scoring